kleo-53/Kimera-VIO/docs/gnss_integration.md

 This fork extends [Kimera-VIO](https://github.com/MIT-SPARK/Kimera-VIO) by incorporating GNSS support into the stereo visual-inertial pipeline.
 This implementation adds loosely coupled GNSS integration via custom GTSAM factors.
 The GNSS data is treated as pose factors (position only).

-Due to lack of access to raw GNSS measurements in the [EuRoC](https://projects.asl.ethz.ch/datasets/doku.php?id=kmavvisualinertialdatasets) dataset, groundtruth data with different noise levels were used instead.
+Due to lack of access to raw GNSS measurements in the [EuRoC](https://projects.asl.ethz.ch/datasets/doku.php?id=kmavvisualinertialdatasets) dataset, ground truth data with added synthetic noise was used to simulate GNSS input.

-Developed as part of a Bachelor's thesis at Saint Petersburg State University.
+> Developed as part of a Bachelor's thesis at Saint Petersburg State University.

 ## Architecture

 ### Added Components
-Main components:
+Main modules:
 * `GNSSVIODataProvider`: loads GNSS data from dataset
 * `GnssStereoDataProviderModule`: synchronizes different measurements at one time
-* `GnssStereoVisionImuFrontend`: passes GNSS to backend
+* `GnssStereoVisionImuFrontend`: passes GNSS data to backend
 * `GnssVioBackend`: performs graph optimization taking into account GNSS factors

-And following:
+Additional components:
-* `GnssParams`: set for interaction with GNSS.
-The `BackendParams` were also modified
+* `GnssParams`: holds GNSS-related parameters (added to `VioParams`) The `BackendParams` were also modified
-* `GnssFactor`: adds position constraint to pose in backend
+* `GnssFactor`: custom GTSAM factor applying a positional constraint to a pose
-* `ThreadSafeGnssBuffer`: threadsafe structure to manipulate GNSS data in the pipeline
+* `ThreadSafeGnssBuffer`: threadsafe queue for GNSS measurements
-* `Tests` to added modules
+* Unit tests for new modules

 ### Backend Integration

-GNSS factors are injected using `BeforeOptimizeHook()` in the `RegularVioBackend`.
+GNSS factors are injected into the factor graph using `BeforeOptimizeHook()` in the `RegularVioBackend`.
 No changes to iSAM2 optimizer needed.
-The algorithm is robust to noisy GNSS because it can switch loss function in GNSS factors to Huber/Tukey.
+Robustness to GNSS noise is achieved via configurable loss functions in GNSS factors: `L2`, `Huber`, or `Tukey`.

 ## Dataset Format